Nexmo/nexmo-developer/_documentation/en/voice/voice-api/guides/websockets.md

   }
 ]
 ```

-Our API will send the event object to your webhook at `eventURL`.
-This is a `POST` request by default, but you can specify the request type in the `eventMethod` parameter of the `connect` action.

 You can then return a new NCCO in the response with the required fallback actions.
 For example, if you cannot establish a connection, you might want to play a message to the caller or transfer the call.